Kingston Township, Caldwell County, Missouri

 Kingston Township is one of twelve townships in Caldwell County, Missouri, and is part of the Kansas City metropolitan area with the USA.
 As of the 2000 census, its population was 543.

+History

+Kingston Township was organized on November 4th, 1867, and was created out of the now defunct, Blythe Township.
+The first settlements in the county were in this township.

 Geography

 Kingston Township covers an area of 35.21 sqmi and contains one incorporated settlement, Kingston (the county seat).
 It contains two cemeteries: Brown and Dustin.